zenjulianozen/Cyclistic-s-Case-Study/README.md

   and running the created code chunks.
 * Data set files were not uploaded due to size limitations (25Mb)

-- In this project; data was gathered, cleaned and analysed to find out more about Cyclistic's userbase.
+- Data was gathered, cleaned and analysed to find out more about Cyclistic's userbase.
-  A comparison on how causal and subscription members ride Cyclistic's bikes (see Number_of_rides_by_weekday.jpeg) This data should be usefull for future marketing campaigns aimed on converting casual to membership users.
+- A comparison on causal and subscription members product usage. (see Number_of_rides_by_weekday.jpeg).
+- The final data set created should be usefull for future marketing campaigns aimed on converting casual to membership users.

 This is not only a capstone project but an ongoing learning process.